shika1993/StationRally/README.md

 ### Association
 - has_many :images
 - has_many :markings
-- has_many :stations, through: :markings
+- has_many :stations, through: :users_stations

 ## stationsテーブル